 Established in 2008 and first known for the product — the wildly successful Raspberry Pi computer — the Foundation’s STEM education initiatives are now helping millions of young people all over the world learn new knowledge and skills.
-Philip and Pete will reflect on what it takes to get from prototypes to 30 million units in 8 years, how to build a global movement, and what it really means to combine hard-nosed commercial business with a social purpose.
+Eben & Philip will share what it takes to get from prototypes to 30 million units in 8 years, how to build a global movement, and what it really means to combine hard-nosed commercial business with a social purpose.

 Philip has a degree in law from the University of Liverpool, and qualifications in management and finance.
 Outside of work he is a dad, school governor, and craft cider maker.
 Despite living in England for a long time, he continues to be Welsh.